Ravi Kahlon

-Ravinder "Ravi" Kahlon (born May 15, 1979) is a Canadian politician and athlete.
-He is a member of the Legislative Assembly (MLA) of British Columbia, representing the riding of Delta North as a member of the British Columbia New Democratic Party.
-He has served in the cabinet of British Columbia since 2020, currently as Minister of Jobs and Economic Growth.
-As a field hockey player, he has represented Canada at several international events, including the 2000 and 2008 Summer Olympics.
+Ravinder "Ravi" Kahlon MLA (born May 15, 1979) is a Canadian politician and athlete who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Delta North since 2017.
+A member of the New Democratic Party, he has served in the Cabinet of British Columbia since 2020.

+Prior to provincial politics, Kahlon was a field hockey player, representing Canada at several international events including the 2000 and 2008 Summer Olympics.

 Early life and playing career

 Kahlon was born and raised in Victoria, British Columbia; his mother was a restaurateur, while his father was a sawmill worker.
 He was introduced to field hockey by his family at the age of 7, and began playing as a defender in the Victoria League at age twelve.
 He graduated from Lambrick Park Secondary School, where he also played basketball.
 He was selected to the junior national field hockey team in 1999 and was named team captain.
 Kahlon was a student at Camosun College in Victoria at the time.
 He earned his first international senior cap for the Men's National Team in 2000 against Malaysia in Brussels.

 Eventually competing at every level of international competition, Kahlon's career would include playing three times in Hockey World Cup qualifying tournaments, representing Canada at the 2002 and 2006 Commonwealth Games, a gold medal performance at the 2007 Pan American Games, and tenth-place finishes at the 2000 Summer Olympics in Sydney and 2008 Summer Olympics in Beijing.

 He moved to the Metro Vancouver suburb of Delta in 2005 to facilitate his career with the Vancouver-based national field hockey team.
 After retiring from playing, he began a career in banking, and also served as director of stakeholder relations for the BC NDP caucus.
 In 2013, Kahlon was inducted into the Delta Sports Hall of Fame.